ghga-de/ghga-metadata-schema/docs/style-guide.md

 All slots (also known as fields or properties) must be defined in this section, where:

-- Slot names must be in `sentence case`
+- Slot name must be in `sentence case`
+- Slot name must be in singular form
-- Slot names must be unambiguous to avoid misuse
+- Slot name must be unambiguous to avoid misuse
 - A slot should have a definition that describes the slot and gives an idea of its indended usage